How To Furnish Your First House: 10 Tips From Expert Designers

-By prioritizing the rooms you know you’ll get the most use out of, you can spread out your trips to the furniture store, give your budget a break and take your time.
+By prioritizing the rooms you know you’ll get the most use out of, you can spread out your trips to the best furniture stores, give your budget a break and take your time.

 Spencer Chambers, owner of The Chambers Organization, recommends you “keep things basic in the beginning, if necessary” asserting that “making the home livable at first,” is prioritized over styling and decorating.

 Refurbish, Repurpose, Recycle

 You’ll soon find that the funds to furnish your first home is one of the hidden costs of homeownership.
 And while you might be in the market to buy some key pieces of furniture (a bed, a dining room set, a couch), other pieces may come at a pretty penny.